 What can the surgeon do to prevent shock loss?

 Surgeons will prescribe treatments after the hair transplant to prevent shock loss.
 Finasteride 1 mg is usually administered post-operationally to strengthen the hair follicles but lots of side effect for using Finasteride.

 Would you suggest I start taking a low dose (1mg) of Finasteride?

 Firstly you can read sir after than decide for using.
 We think that topical use has fewer side effects, but there is no guarantee that it will not have any side effects as in systemic use.
 Systemic use has very dangerous side effects.

 Also, a well-experienced surgeon will keep the recipient sites parallel to the hair follicles, not create too dense transplantation near a site that has natural hair, and uses a chemical that is known to cause a chemical trauma like epinephrine (adrenaline – 1mg max.) in the anesthetic very carefully and minimally.
-Minoxidil forte sprey.
+Minoxidil forte sprey (only for crown area).
 Biotin tablet also take a day.
 Cocunut oil helping also too.

 We are offering our supplements.

 As Hairstanbul we are delighted to answer any further questions about shock loss or all your questions about hair transplantation.
 Feel free to contact us.